WisDOT North Central Region road construction update - Wausau Pilot & Review

 Location: County B to the Marquette County line

-Work scheduled for next week: Crews will work on shoulders through June 16.
-Work will begin on beam guard, pavement markings, and restoration work.
+Work scheduled: Crews will work on grading, shoulders, and guardrails once asphalt is completed on June 24.
+Paving marking will follow with punch list and cleanup items next week.

-Traffic impacts: WIS 82 was closed from the Marquette/Adams County Line to County B on April 5th, 2021.
-Local traffic and EMS access is maintained on a minimum 10-foot wide lane for the duration of the project.
-The entire project length is currently accessible on concrete pavement in both lanes with aggregate ramps at all intersections and project limit tie-ins.
+Traffic impacts: WIS 82 is closed from the Marquette/Adams County Line to County B. Local traffic and EMS access is maintained while final items of the project are completed.
+The entire project length is currently accessible on concrete pavement in both lanes.
+Pending favorable weather, crews anticipate project completion and roadway opening on June 30.

 Website: https://projects.511wi.gov/wis82-cth-b-marquette/